slayerrr12/BotForge-Discord/README.md

 ## Features

 - **Command Framework**: Built using a flexible and extensible command framework, making it easy to add new commands and functionalities.
-- **Customizable Prefix**: Set a custom prefix for the bot to respond to commands, tailoring it to fit your server's needs.
 - **Moderation Tools**: Various moderation tools are available to help you manage your server effectively and keep it safe.
-- **Fun and Interactive Games**: Engage your community with fun and interactive games like trivia, 8-ball, and more.
-- **Music Playback**: Enjoy high-quality music playback with support for various sources like YouTube, Spotify, and SoundCloud.
-- **Utility Commands**: A wide range of utility commands, including weather information, user and server information, and more.
 - **Easy Integration**: BotForge-Discord is designed to be easy to integrate into your Discord server, with clear setup instructions and comprehensive documentation.

 ## Getting Started